-Fiscal year 2018 provided AHFC with its tenth anniversary as a Moving to Work agency.
-We are grateful to Congress and the Department of Housing and Urban Development for providing a ten-year MTW extension and the opportunities that allows.
-As an MTW agency, we are always mindful of the three statutory goals:
+Fiscal year 2019 provided AHFC with its eleventh year as a Moving to Work agency.
+We are grateful that Congress and the Department of Housing and Urban Development continue to support and encourage our initiatives.
+With all of our activities we keep in mind our three statutory goals:

-- Reduce cost and achieve greater cost effectiveness in federal expenditures; - 2.
+- 1. Reduce cost and achieve greater cost effectiveness in federal expenditures: - 2.
 Create incentives for families with children to work, seek work, or prepare for work and become economically self-sufficient; and - 3.
 Increase housing choices for low-income families.